obie/saws/README.md

 ## Debug

-Set `CHAINSAWS_DEBUG` to true in your environment to enable debug output to the console.
+Set `SAWS_DEBUG` to true in your environment to enable debug output to the console.